TharshV/TharshV/README.md

 - 👋 Hi, I’m Tharshigan Vithiyananthan
-- 👀 I’m interested in learning about the software field, machine learning and AI
+- 👀 I’m interested in learning about hardware, machine learning and AI
 - 🌱 I’m currently learning programming languages such as Java, Python, C++
 - 💞️ I’m looking to collaborate on various side projects and hackathon projects
 - 📫 How to reach me --> https://www.linkedin.com/in/tharshiganv/